I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrxfcb/nf-mrxfcb-rxreleasefcbresourceinmrx.md

 <p>The <b>RxReleaseFcbResourceInMRx</b> routine will release an FCB resource previously acquired by calling <b>RxAcquireExclusiveFcbResourceInMRx</b>, <b>RxAcquireSharedFcbResourceInMRx</b>, or <b>RxAcquireSharedFcbResourceInMRxEx</b>.
 If there are any pending buffering state change requests for this FCB, then these buffering state changes will be processed first before the <b>RxReleaseFcbResourceInMRx</b> routine returns. </p>

-<p>The synchronization resources of interest to a network mini-redirector driver are primarily associated with the FCB.
-There is a paging I/O resource and a regular resource.
-The paging I/O resource is managed internally by RDBSS.
-The only resource accessible to a network mini-redirector driver is the regular resource. </p>

-<p>The <b>RxReleaseFcbResourceInMRx</b> routine will release an FCB resource previously acquired by calling <b>RxAcquireExclusiveFcbResourceInMRx</b>, <b>RxAcquireSharedFcbResourceInMRx</b>, or <b>RxAcquireSharedFcbResourceInMRxEx</b>.
-If there are any pending buffering state change requests for this FCB, then these buffering state changes will be processed first before the <b>RxReleaseFcbResourceInMRx</b> routine returns. </p>

 ## -requirements
 <table>
 <tr>